intergalacticfm/obs/README.md

 To avoid audio clipping, make sure the volume does not go into the red, also for any sound cards in between.
-As a safety precaution, use an independent MP3 recorder to records the audio of your set too. this has prover very useful!
+As a safety precaution, use an independent MP3 recorder to records the audio of your set too. this has proven very useful!

-Use a clapperboard for all cameras to fix their delay with the audio.
+Use a clapperboard or clapping your hands in front of all cameras to help you fix their delay with the audio.

 ![Clapperboard](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cb/ClapperboardColor.svg/573px-ClapperboardColor.svg.png)